pote/gpm/README.md

 ## And one more thing

-Godeps relies in Git tags because it's the most human-readable format and looks nicer in the `Godeps` file, but thanks to git being awesome we can also specify a `git branch` or a `git commit hash` in Godeps, and that will work just as well.
+Godeps relies in Git tags because it's the most human-readable format and looks nicer in the `Godeps` file, but thanks to git being awesome we can also specify a `git branch` or a `git commit hash` in Godeps, and that will work just as well, so if a particular project you want to import doesn't use git tags for versioning you can still specify the commit you want to work with.

-Another sample Godeps:
+Another sample `Godeps`
 ```
 github.com/VividCortex/ewma       v1.0
 github.com/VividCortex/robustly   master